COVID-19-related measures taken by GAUSS - Information for GAUSS doctoral students (without GGNB)

 • Faculty of Physics

-*Doctoral examinations in presence are still not allowed in the field of mathematics.
+*Please contact the deanery on regulations for disputations in presence.
 Video-based examinations can be held according to the GAUSS guidelines.

 Addition to Doctoral Degree Regulations (RerNat-O) valid since April 2018: §7a Measures in the event of significant disruptions to teaching and examination operations, valid retroactively since 16.03.2020